benji300/joplin-commands/README.md

 - Enter notebook name for [quick move](#quick-move-note) action X _(where X is 0..5)_:\
   _Specify the name of a notebook to which the selected note can be moved quickly without interaction.
 This options exists 5 times.
-  Currently the names must be copied manually from the sidebar._
+  Currently the notebook names must be copied manually from the sidebar._

 ## Installation